As part of a vision for clearer air in the city center, Amsterdam firefighters are proceeding with rehearsals electric vehicles.

 Electric fire trucks: eco-friendly and high-tech

-The water pump for the fire extinguishing system is also battery powered.
+The water pump for the extinguishing system is also battery powered.

 There is also Wi-Fi on board, which allows remote control of various functions, including the operation of fire drones.